Sudanese security disperses protests, arrests university professors and journalists

 Also, a security patrol arrested three journalists in central Khartoum while they were covering the demonstration: Al-Sharq Al-Awsat correspondent Ahmed Younes, and Bloomberg correspondent Mohamed Amin, and Sarah Taj Elsir of Al-Jarida newspaper.

-Activists and journalist from Wad Madani say the capital of Al-Jazira State witnessed a huge demonstration on Sunday.
+Activists and journalists from Wad Madani say the capital of Al-Jazira State witnessed a huge demonstration on Sunday.
 Some went to say the mobilization was more important than Khartoum.

-Also, protesters took to the street in Atbara, the capital of the River Nile State where erupted the anti-government demonstration on 19 December 2018.
+Also, protesters took to the street in Atbara, the capital of the River Nile State where the anti-government demonstration erupted on 19 December 2018.

 (ST)